Elliethieu/Covid-19-modelling_-practice-code/README.md

-Note: please change the file paths accordingly when you run the code.
+Note 1: please change the file paths accordingly when you run the code.
 These files were pulled from my computer and hence have the absolute paths as in my computer.

+Note 2: feel free to create more run_over_scen functions to add more phases, say to reflect a sudden change in R, if needed.